hak3601/OOP-course/README.md

 # OOP course Team Project

-This is Object-oriented Programming Language (2-2) course, in 2024 Fall.
+This is a team project of Object-oriented Programming Language course, in 2024 Fall (2-2).

 ## Program Structure